Jonnyigeh/Thesis/README.md

 The two major scripts that perform the optimization and time-evolution of the Morse double-well system introduced in the thesis are found at src/sinc_optimization.py and src/sinc_time_evolution.py, with running examples in the if_name blocks.
 It should be intuitive to testrun the scripts after reading chapter 3 in the thesis.
 Intermediate results throughout the thesis have been achieved with the supplementary scripts also found in the same folder.
 We believe the file-names should clearly indicate what they do for the educated reader (after reading the thesis).

+The src/data folder contains _some_ of the data used throughout, but due to GitHub storage restriction not all data is available.
+It can be easily produced by the user after installing the code framework.

 ### Prerequisites

 - Python 3.x